 One of these problems is canine cancer.
 Cancer can affect dogs of any age, breed or size, and there are many forms of cancer that can afflict our pups.
 Understanding the differences between these forms of cancer can help you come to terms with your pup’s diagnosis and find the most appropriate treatment plan to help them.

-The following seven types of cancer are the most commonly found in dogs.
+The following seven types of dog cancer are the most commonly found in our pets.

 Lymphoma is a type of cancer that affects your dog’s white blood cells, or lymphocytes.
 These cells play a critical role in your dog’s immune system.

 The cancer can affect multiple areas of the body, but the most common in dogs are the lymph nodes, bone marrow, skin, gastrointestinal tract and nervous system.
 Experts are still unsure of what causes lymphoma to develop in dogs.